-where reaction (16) is analogous to reaction (7), then the final product will be acetate instead of glyoxalate.
+where reaction (16) is analogous to reaction (7), then the final product would be acetate instead of glyoxalate.

 Active species leaching

 Leaching of the active species, CuIIL1+2, from the electrodes was studied spectrophotometrically and by ICP.
 The results, which are described in detail in section S-3 in the SI, indicate that if any leaching occurred, it was minimal.
-This outcome that can be explained by the formation of hydrogen bonds between the ligand and the matrix residue, which supports similar findings reported in the literature [[21, 26, 46]].
+This outcome can be explained by the formation of hydrogen bonds between the ligand and the matrix residue, which is supported by similar findings reported in the literature [[21, 26, 46]].

 Conclusions

-Our results describe a completely new phenomenon – namely, the observed decrease in electro catalytic current with increasing cyclic voltammetry scan rates – that to the best of our knowledge, has not been published in the literature.
-A decrease in the current with an increasing the scan rate was reported for another mechanisms[49].
+Our results describe a completely new phenomenon – namely, the observed decrease in electro-catalytic current with increasing cyclic voltammetry scan rates – that to the best of our knowledge, has not yet been published in the literature.
+A decrease in the current with an increasing scan rate was reported for another mechanisms[49].
 However, to the best of our knowledge, in no system was a decrease in the current shown preceded by an increase in the current.
-Our observation indicates that the mechanism of the electro catalytic reduction changes with the increasing scan rate.
+Our observation indicates that the mechanism of the electro-catalytic reduction changes with increasing scan rate.

 The results presented herein indicate that the CuIIL12+ complex entrapped in a sol-gel matrix is an efficient electro-catalyst for the de-chlorination of TCA.
 We suggest two possible mechanisms for this reaction: in one, reactions (4) & (8)-(10), the predicted product is oxalate, while in the other, reactions (7) & (11)-(15), the predicted product is glyoxalate.
 If the electro-catalytic process in the latter mechanism is performed under a sufficiently negative potential, reaction (16) replaces reaction (14), and the expected product is acetate.